OctopusDeploy/docs/docs/packaging-applications/build-servers/troubleshooting-integrations-with-build-servers.md

 ---
-title: Troubleshooting Integrations Between Build Servers and Octopus
+title: Troubleshooting integrations between build servers and Octopus
 description: General guide to troubleshoot integrations between build servers such as TeamCity or Azure DevOps with Octopus Deploy
 position: 80
 ---